scalameta/metals/docs/editors/vim.md

 ## Installing Vim

 The coc.nvim plugin requires either **Vim >= 8.1** or **Neovim >= 0.3.1**.
 Make
 sure you have the correct version installed.
+While it works with both Vim and Neovim, the experience is a bit smoother with Neovim.

 ```sh
 # If using Vim